 Continuing the success, SQLServerGeeks Annual Summit 2016 (SSGAS 2016) witnessed a bigger and better conference.
 3 days, 5 tracks, 70+ speakers, 130+ sessions, 800+ attendees – the learning event was a grand success and embarked its position as a signature tech event of India.

-The third edition of Asia’s largest SQL conference was renamed to Data Platform Summit (DPS).
+The third edition of Asia’s largest SQL conference was renamed to Data Platform Summit (DPS) where DataPlatformGeeks & SQLServerGeeks community was brought in together on single platform.
 DPS 2017 was Asia’s largest Data & Analytics Conference executed in Bangalore in the month of August 2017.

-3 Days, 7 Tracks, 80+ Speakers, 200 Sessions, 300 Participating Companies and 900 unique attendees.
+3 Days, 7 Tracks, 80+ Speakers, 200 Sessions, 300 Participating Companies, and 900 unique attendees.

 DataPlatformGeeks continues the journey of imparting free education around Data & Analytics in more than one ways.
 Data Platform Day events & webinars are more popular than ever before.
-With 100K+ subscribers, www.DataPlatformGeeks.com offers many free learning resources for the community.
+With 295000+ subscribers, www.DataPlatformGeeks.com offers many free learning resources for the community.

 SQLServerGeeks continues the journey of imparting free education around SQL Server.
 DataPlatformGeeks.com and SQLServerGeeks.com are community initiatives by Amit Bansal, supported by Microsoft & eDominer.